lkalant/Bing-Wallpaper/README.md

 # Bing-Wallpaper
-Download and set wallpaper to current Bing background
+Download and set wallpaper to current background from Bing.com

 Downloads to "/Users/[username]/Downloads/bing_wallpaper"
 ** This folder and its contents are replaced with new images every time the application is run